dhrwrites/dhrwrites.github.io/_posts/2019-11-22-RogueWriter.md

 ## OS/Software

 Now that you have a **RogueWriter** up and running, you have a choice.
 What workflow do you want to support?
-We'll cover the options in the next post.
+We'll cover some options in the next post.